Control Data Types of Signals

 Data Type Object Name

-Specify the value of a data type parameter as the name of a data object that represents a data type.
-Simulink data objects that you instantiate from classes, such as
+Specify the value of a data type parameter as the name of an object that represents a data type.

 Use the Model Data Editor for Batch Editing